 Govardhan Puja

-Govardhan Puja is a Hindu religious holiday that is celebrated throughout India.
-A propitious day that celebrates the defeat of Indra by Krishna.
-This holiday falls during the Hindu month of Kartik – on the first day of Shukla Paksha – and usually coincides with Gujarati New Year day.
+Govardhan Puja is a Hindu religious holiday celebrated throughout India.
+It is an auspicious day that commemorates the defeat of Indra by Krishna.
+This holiday falls during the Hindu month of Kartik, on the first day of Shukla Paksha, and usually coincides with the Gujarati New Year.
 During most years, it also immediately follows Diwali Puja and may precede Amavasya by a day.

 History

-While this holiday is celebrated extensively throughout India, it is extremely popular in the Indian states of Uttar Pradesh, Punjab, Bihar and Haryana.
-In these States it is celebrated with elaborate festivities.
-Many pious people will build replicas of Annakut mountain using cow dung – highly decorated with flowers – and then worship them.
-Other people will build replicas of the mountain using a variety of food stuffs including wheat, curry and rice.
+While this holiday is celebrated extensively throughout India, it is extremely popular in the Indian states of Uttar Pradesh, Punjab, Bihar, and Haryana.
+In these states, it is celebrated with elaborate festivities.

 In many temples around the country, the statues of deities are given a milk bath and then dressed in fine jewelry and gemstones.
-Elaborate dishes are also made and devoted to Lord Krishna.
-Some of these dishes include Halvah Bars, Fried Pakoras, Rasgullas, Laddu, Fried Boondi Sticks, Cow Cakes and Vegetable Pate.
+Elaborate dishes are also prepared and offered to Lord Krishna.
+Some of these dishes include Halvah Bars, Fried Pakoras, Rasgullas, Laddu, Fried Boondi Sticks, Cow Cakes, and Vegetable Pate.

 Conclusion

-This holiday not only signifies the good over evil but also signifies man’s conquest of nature.
+This holiday signifies not only the triumph of good over evil but also humanity’s conquest of nature.
 It is a holiday that represents fertility and abundance and is an important day for many Hindus all over the world.

 Where is it celebrated?